Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Abstract

 \section{Abstract}

 We consider the problem faced by a central bank which bails out distressed financial institutions that pose systemic risk to the banking sector.
 In a structural default model with mutual obligations, the central agent seeks to inject a minimum amount of cash in order to limit defaults to a given proportion of entities.
 We prove that the value of the central agent's control problem converges as the number of defaultable institutions goes to infinity, and that it satisfies a drift controlled version of the supercooled Stefan problem.
-We compute optimal strategies in feedback form by solving numerically a forward-backward coupled system of PDEs.
-Our simulations show that the central agent's optimal strategy is to subsidise banks whose asset values lie in a non-trivial time-dependent region.
-Finally, we study a linear-quadratic version of the model where instead of the terminal losses, the agent optimises a terminal cost function of the equity values.
-In this case, we are able to give semi-analytic strategies, which we again illustrate numerically.
+We compute optimal strategies in feedback form by solving numerically a regularized version of the corresponding mean field control problem using a policy gradient method.
+Our simulations show that the central agent's optimal strategy is to subsidise banks whose equity values lie in a non-trivial time-dependent region.